compoundingeffects/bigpictureschool/physics.md

 2. **Elementary Particles**: Matter is made of tiny building blocks called particles.
 Some examples are quarks (which make up protons and neutrons) and electrons.
 These particles interact with each other through different forces.

-3. **Fundamental Forces**: There are four main forces in nature:
+3. **Fundamental Forces**.
+There are four main forces in nature:
 * **Gravity**: Gravity is what makes things fall to the ground and keeps planets orbiting the sun.
 * **Electromagnetic Force**: Electromagnetic force is responsible for electricity and magnetism, like how magnets attract or repel each other.
 * **Strong Nuclear Force**: Strong nuclear force is what holds the parts of an atom's nucleus together.
 * **Weak Nuclear Force**: Weak nuclear force is involved in certain types of radioactive decay and how neutrinos (very tiny particles) behave.

-4. **Conservation Laws**: Conservation laws are rules that say certain things always stay the same in a closed system:
+4. **Conservation Laws**.
+Conservation laws are rules that say certain things always stay the same in a closed system:
 * **Mass-Energy**: You can change mass into energy (like in nuclear reactions) or energy into mass, but the total amount stays the same.
 * **Momentum**: The total amount of motion in a system doesn't change unless something from outside affects it.
 * **Angular Momentum**: The total amount of spinning motion in a system stays the same.